 assorted measuring spoons and cups

 blender or food processor

 Crunchy, spicy and good on anything, there’s a reason why Korea’s national dish has taken the world by storm, and if you haven’t fallen in love with it yet, it’s time to find out what everyone’s talking about.
-Kimchi is a cousin to sauerkraut, though unlike it’s simple relative, kimchi brings in spice and flavor through gochugaru spice, fish sauce and root vegetables.
+Kimchi is a cousin to sauerkraut, though unlike its simple relative, kimchi brings in spice and flavor through gochugaru spice, fish sauce and root vegetables.
 This makes it great for culinary mashups, ending up in soups, pasta dishes or cold sandwiches.

 Kimchi is a fantastic way to get into fermenting foods because it requires no additional equipment, and the ingredients are inexpensive and easy to find at your local grocery store.
-Once you’ve made it a first time, kimchi can be personalized to individual tastes with salted shrimp, Asian pear or additional peppers.
+Once you’ve made it the first time, kimchi can be personalized to individual tastes with salted shrimp, Asian pear or additional peppers.

 Step One.
 Chop the cabbage